Home Equity Agreement: A Solution for Loan Rejection

-The types of properties that are typically eligible for a home equity agreement are houses, condominiums, townhouses, multi-family homes, and even manufactured homes with a decent amount of equity in them.
+The types of properties typically eligible for a home equity agreement include houses, condominiums, townhouses, multi-family homes, and even manufactured homes with a decent amount of equity.

-In this article, I’ll share what a home equity sharing agreement is, and address some of the drawbacks and benefits of using this type of partnership to get cash.
+In this article, I explain what a home equity sharing agreement is and address some of the pros and cons of using this type of partnership to get cash.
 However, you can skip directly to the top HEA companies if you’re ready to apply.

 An HEA is a contract between you, the homeowner, and an investor.
 You sell an ownership stake in the future value of your home in exchange for cash.
-The amount of money offered to you from investors will depend on the value of your home and the available equity.
+The amount of money you receive from investors will depend on the value of your home and the available equity.

-A home equity agreement has a fixed amount of time to pay back the amount you received, as a lump sum, or when you sell the property.
-Investors are betting your home will appreciate over this time based on past trends in the housing market.
+A home equity agreement has a fixed amount of time to pay back the amount you received, as a lump sum, typically when you sell the property.
+Investors are betting your home will appreciate over this period based on past trends in the housing market.

 Difference Between an HEA and a Loan

-A home equity agreement is often called an HEA loan but it’s technically not a loan.
+A home equity agreement is often called an HEA loan, but it’s technically not a loan.
 It differs from a loan in a few major ways.
-The primary differences are that there is no interest accrued with a home equity sharing agreement, and most HEAs are settled with a balloon payment rather than monthly payments over time.
+The primary differences are that no interest accrues under a home equity sharing agreement, and most HEAs settle with a balloon payment rather than monthly payments over time.

-When using a home equity agreement to pay off debt, you may be able to improve your credit score significantly by reducing the balances of credit lines and loans that are reported on your credit report.
+By using a home equity agreement to pay off debt, you may be able to improve your credit score significantly by reducing the balances of credit lines and loans that are reported to the credit bureaus.

 HEA versus HELOC